conda/conda/docs/source/examples/download.rst

 .. warning::
-    conda download performs low level operations on Anaconda installations and environments.
+    conda download performs low level operations on Anaconda installations.
 It should not be needed for any common tasks.

 ``conda download`` takes as an argument a specified :ref:`canonical names <canonical_name>` and downloads it from available or known Anaconda repositories.